ad-astra-video/livepeer-app-pipelines/live-video-to-video/README.md

-# Comfystream - Livepeer Live Video-to-Video Processing
+# Live-Video-to-Video - Livepeer Live Video-to-Video Processing

-Comfystream is a real-time video processing application that enables live video-to-video transformation using AI models through the Livepeer network.
+Live-Video-to-Video is a real-time video processing application that enables live video-to-video transformation using AI models through the Livepeer network.
 It provides a complete streaming infrastructure solution with a modern local testing web interface to build and test workflows locally.

 ## 🚀 Quick Start